ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 Containerized the application using Docker, ensuring consistent environments across Development and Deployment

-Deployed backend services and ML API on cloud platforms (Render / AWS / Heroku)
+Deployed backend services and ML API on Cloud Platforms (Render / AWS / Heroku)

 - Ensured: